ArcNLET-Py/ArcNLET-Py/README.md

 ## Acknowledgements

-Prepared for the Florida Department of Environmental Protection, Tallahassee, FL.
+This research was supported by grant NS095 with the Florida Department of Environmental Protection.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Florida Department of Environmental Protection.

 The development and documentation of ArcNLET-Py are made possible by the collaborative efforts of our dedicated team.

-The older version of ArcNLET can be found on [FSU Atmospheric Website](https://atmos.eoas.fsu.edu/~mye/ArcNLET/).
+The older version of ArcNLET can be found on the [FSU Website](https://atmos.eoas.fsu.edu/~mye/ArcNLET/).
 Training videos are available on [YouTube](https://www.youtube.com/@mingye9168/videos).

 ---